 c) Social Media- Millennials’ love towards social media has made social media one of the most significant contributors to restaurant marketing.
 Having active and updated social media pages of your restaurant can create a significant influence on people.
 Sharing updates on various promotional activities, offers, and events on Facebook, Twitter, Instagram or even Email can completely revolutionize your restaurant business by increasing your restaurant marketing and customer engagement.

 3. Empower Your Customers

 Empowering is a step ahead from just encouraging customers to talk about your brand.
 To conjure up the best word of mouth marketing of your brand, you need to provide avenues so that customers can become your brand advocates.
 You can check out how you can encourage your customers to talk about your restaurant positively-

-a) Social Media Campaigns- From polls to vote for the best restaurants and polls to select the best meal of a particular restaurant to motivate people to engage with and share your content/offers, empowering customers builds real-time opportunities for customers to advocate your brand.
+a) Social Media Campaigns- From polls to vote for the best restaurants and polls to select the best meal of a particular restaurant to motivate people to engage with and share your content/offers, empowering customers build real-time opportunities for customers to advocate your brand.

 b) Referral Programs- Referral programs have been known to work wonders to get word of mouth going and has been a proven restaurant marketing strategy.
 You can create exciting campaigns and ask customers to sign up and refer their friends.
 Online marketing or social media activities that entice customers to further share your content/offer in return for an offer provides a great win-win situation for both customers and restaurants.